ysfaran/react-fluent-form/docs/API.md

 Using a `yup.Schema` will always result in an `string[]` error type.
 In contrast to that `validate function` allow any kind of error type to be returned.
 Returning nothing (`undefined`) will indicate that there is no validation error.
-On top of that also a `yup.Schema` can be return by a `validate functions` which enables conditional `yup.Schema` validation.
+On top of that also a `yup.Schema` can be returned by a `validate functions` which enables conditional `yup.Schema` validation.
 In this case the error type will also be from type `string[]`.
 To say it in other words: returning a `yup.Schema` in a `validate function` will result in an evaulation of the returned `yup.Schema`.

 > **IMPORTANT:**
 > When using `yup validation` other form fields need to be accessed with a leading `$` (here `$lastName`) which usually means the value is coming from the context.
 In fact other form values are passed as context to the `yup schema` for each field during validation execution.